Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/0-simple_web_stack.md

 This translation is essential because, while humans navigate the web using domain names, computers and other network devices use IP addresses to identify each other and communicate on the internet.

 ## What type of DNS record www is in www.foobar.com
 The `www` in `www.foobar.com` is typically a subdomain CNAME (Canonical Name) record.
 This type of DNS record maps an alias name to the canonical domain name.
-For instance, `www.foobar.com` might be a CNAME for `foobar.com`, which is then resolved to an IP address by an A or AAAA record.
+For example, www.foobar.com might be a CNAME for foobar.com, which is then resolved to an IP address by an A or AAAA record.

 ## What is the role of the web server
 A web server is responsible for handling and responding to incoming HTTP/HTTPS requests from users' web browsers.